-If you want to work with large data using VBA, then you need to understand array and how to use them in VBA codes, and in this guide, you will be exploring all the aspects of the array and we will also see some examples to use them.
+If you want to work with large data using VBA, then you need to understand arrays and how to use them in VBA codes, and in this guide, you will be exploring all the aspects of the array and we will also see some examples to use them.

 What is an Array in VBA?

 In VBA, an array is a variable that can store multiple values.
 You can access all the values from that array at once or you can also access a single value by specifying its index number which is the position of that value in the array.
-Imagine you have a data with student’s name, subject, and scores.
+Imagine you have a date with student’s name, subject, and scores.

 You can store all this information in an array, not just for one student but for hundreds.
 Here’s a simple example to explain an array.